barcek/aliesce/README.md

 This is similar to the use of the source file directly via hashbang, described in [Getting started](#getting-started) below.

-## Piping
+## Streams

 One or more paths can be piped to `aliesce` to append the content at each to the source file as a script, auto-preceded by a tag line including the `!` signal, then exit.

+## Defaults

+The default core path, tag, signal, placeholder and command values are defined close to the top of the project source file, i.e. 'src/main.rs', should you prefer to modify any pre-compilation (see [Getting started](#getting-started) below).

+The default temporary test directory is defined close to the top of the test module, also in the project source file.

 ## Getting started

-The default path, tag, signal, placeholder and command values are defined close to the top of the source file, i.e. 'src/main.rs', should you prefer to modify any pre-compilation.

 With Rust and Cargo installed, at the root of the aliesce directory run `cargo build --release` to compile.
 The binary is created in the 'target/release' directory.